Estate Planning Guide and Checklist for 2024

 ☐ Choose which directives you want in place

 The more you plan ahead, the fewer decisions you’ll have to make during an already stressful time.
-The tools discussed in this article (such as living wills, powers of attorney, and trusts) make it easier to navigate illness and other end-of-life matters because you’ll have a plan for most scenarios.
-Decide which of these tools you want in place and how you want to set them up.
+The tools discussed in this article (such as living wills, powers of attorney, and trusts) make navigating illness and other end-of-life matters easier because you’ll have a plan for most scenarios.
+Decide which tools you want in place and how to set them up.

 ☐ Designate your beneficiaries